nevella/alcina/doc/readme.md

 # Welcome to Alcina

-Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a "semi-declarative" client/server programming idiom.
+Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a "semi-declarative" client/server programming idiom which guides application design towards processing streams .

 Semi-declarative code is an attempt to reconcile the virtues of declarative and imperative programming - the basic philosophy being "declarative for composition" - say, composing a UI from an annotated object tree